 Materials and Assembly

-We chose a rope with a smooth cover, which makes it comfortable to handle when we’re setting it up and taking it down.
-It also has a bit of stretch for some shock absorbency to protect the dogs from a harsh stop.
+We chose a rope with a smooth cover, which makes it comfortable to handle when we’re putting it up and taking it down.
+It also has a bit of stretch for some shock absorbency to protect Myles from a sudden stop.

 Deciding On Length